spence-s/flat-xo/readme.md

 The recommended workflow is to add XO locally to your project and run it with the tests.

-Simply run `$ npm init xo` (with any options) to add XO to your package.json or create one.
+Simply run `$ npm init xo` (with any options) to add XO to create an `xo.config.js`.

 ## Config

 You can configure XO options by creating an `xo.config.js` or an `xo.config.ts` file in the root directory of your project.
 XO's config is an extension of ESLints Flat Config.
 Like ESLint, an XO config exports an array of XO config objects.
 XO config objects extend [ESLint Configuration Objects](https://eslint.org/docs/latest/use/configure/configuration-files#configuration-objects).
 This means all the available configuration params for ESLint also work for `XO`.
-However, `XO` enhances and adds extra params to the configuration objects.
+However, `XO` enhances and adds extra params to the configuration objects to make them easier to work with.

 ### files